bknowles/chef-fundamentals/guides/prerequisites.md

 # Need Help?

-If you are taking this course from Opscode directly and need help or have questions above this document, please email support@opscode.com with "Chef Fundamentals Prerequisites" in the subject line.

-If you are taking this course from an independent Chef Fundamentals trainer, contact your instructor for assistance.
+Contact your instructor for assistance.